 Government contracting agencies should not tell the public that they will use one evaluation scheme and then use a different one without first informing offerors of the changed plan and then providing them the opportunity to submit proposals on that basis.
 See Kumasi Ltd./Kukawa Ltd. et al., B-247975.7 et al., May 3, 1993, 93-1 CPD para.
 352 at 7.

-Technically superior proposals will usually win under the best value procurement system.
+Technically superior proposals will usually win under the FAR best value approach.
 Most government solicitations will state that it will award on a “best value” or “most advantageous to the government” basis.
 Under these types of procurement, the source selection authority must perform price/technical tradeoffs.

 Higher priced awards: The government will decide whether one proposal’s technical superiority is worth the higher price.
 However, the source selection authority must still be rational and consistent with the solicitation’s stated evaluation criteria.
 Chenega Technical Prods., LLC, B-295451.5, June 22, 2005, 2005 CPD para.
 123 at 8.

-There are a variety of legal issues that can arise when challenging the agency’s award decision.
+There are a variety of legal issues that can arise when challenging the agency’s best value procurement award decision.
 For additional concerns or legal representation in a bid protest, call Watson & Associates, LLC at 1-866-601-5518.